Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - If we don't change, we don't grow.
 If we don't grow, we are not really living. - **Gail Sheehy**
 - You are inexperienced.
 So was I, once.
 So is every man.
 The measure of a person is not how much they have lived.
 It is not how easily they jump at a noise or how quick they are to show emotion.
 It’s in how they make use of what life has shown them. - **Brandon Sanderson, The Alloy of Law**
 - I don't want to get to the end of my life and find that I have just lived the length of it.
 I want to have lived the width of it as well. - **Diane Ackerman**
-- Sometimes we spend a lifetime climbing a ladder, not knowing it's up against the wrong wall.
+- Sometimes we spend a lifetime climbing a ladder, not knowing it's up against the wrong wall. - **Allen Raine**
 - How we spend our days is, of course, how we spend our lives.
 What we do with this hour, and that one, is what we are doing.
 A schedule defends from chaos and whim.
 It is a net for catching days. - **Annie Dillard**
 - We demand proof of life from those who wish to speak to us. - **Andrew Bosworth, Age of Authenticity**
+- Time passes whether I stand still or move. - **Anne Barngrover, On Maps, (AGNI 97)**
+- One day you will do something the final time and you will rarely know when that day comes. - **Andrew Anabi**
+- It's hard to remember that this day will never come again.
+That the time is now and the place is here and that there are no second chances at a single moment. - **Jeanette Winterson**
+- I'll give you the hammer, you decide where to drive the nail. - **James Clear**

 ## Science